HazyResearch/deepdive/doc/ops-model.md

 ## Learning the weights

-DeepDive learns the weights of the grounded factor graph, i.e., estimates the maximum likelihood parameters of the statistical model from the variables that were assigned labels via [distant supervision rules written in DDlog](writing-model-ddlog.md).<todo> link to section </todo>
+DeepDive learns the weights of the grounded factor graph, i.e., estimates the maximum likelihood parameters of the statistical model from the variables that were assigned labels via [distant supervision rules written in DDlog](writing-model-ddlog.md#scoping-and-supervision-rules).
 DimmWitted inference engine uses *Gibbs sampling* with *stochastic gradient descent* to learn the weights.

 The following command performs learning using the grounded factor graph (or grounds a new factor graph if needed):